 Standard features include remote keyless entry, air conditioning, steering-wheel audio controls, and power windows, door locks and mirrors.

-Under the Hood Toyota's workhorse 2.4-liter four-cylinder engine is standard.
+Toyota's workhorse 2.4-liter four-cylinder engine is standard.
 It makes 158 horsepower and 162 pounds-feet of torque, a healthy 53 percent increase over last year's 1.5-liter engine.
 A five-speed manual transmission is standard, while a four-speed automatic with a manual-shift provision is optional.

-Safety Four-wheel-disc antilock brakes, traction control and an electronic stability system are standard.
+Four-wheel-disc antilock brakes, traction control and an electronic stability system are standard.
 So are six airbags, including side-impact airbags for the front seats and side curtain airbags for both rows.